Formal Policy Enforcement for Real-World Agentic Systems: Case Studies

 \subsection{Case 1: Information Flow Policies for Prompt Injection Defense}

-We evaluate \sys's capabilities as a prompt injection defense in a simple scenario.
-Rather than detecting prompt injection at the model level, we apply information flow policies to prevent harmful effects given prompt injection, in this case, data exfiltration.
-These deterministic rules are checkable from the state of the agentic system and allow us to determine when tool calls are safe.

-\paragraph{Threat Model.} In a prompt injection attack, an attacker inserts adversarial text into an LLM's context, where it is treated as trusted instructions, allowing the attacker to manipulate agent behavior.
-Since agentic systems typically have access to sensitive data and powerful tools, a successful injection can lead to data exfiltration or unauthorized actions.
+We evaluate \sys as a prompt-injection defense by enforcing information-flow policies that bound the effects of an injection rather than detecting it.
+The agent has access to a classified filesystem (\texttt{UNCLASSIFIED} through \texttt{TOP\_SECRET}) and an email tool, with recipients also carrying clearance levels.
+Each trial includes two scenarios.
+In the attack scenario, the user asks the agent to summarize an external document that contains an injected instruction to exfiltrate top-secret data to an external address.
+In the benign scenario, the user asks the agent to summarize an internal quarterly report and email it to an internal recipient.
+A correct policy blocks the exfiltration in the attack scenario while permitting the benign email.
+Detailed system, attack, and tasks appear in Appendix~\ref{app:info-flow-details}.

-\paragraph{Setup.} We evaluate on GPT-4.1-mini with temperature $T{=}0.2$.
-We test two information flow policies (Bell-LaPadula MLS~\cite{belllapadula} and toxic flow~\cite{invariant}) across three instrumented configurations, comparing against a non-instrumented baseline using an anti-exfiltration prompt.
-Each configuration is evaluated over five independent trials.
-To measure whether enforcement preserves utility, each trial also includes a benign task: sending a quarterly report summary to an internal recipient.
+\textit{Setup.} We evaluate on GPT-4.1-mini at $T{=}0.2$ over five independent trials.
+We test two information-flow policies (Bell-LaPadula MLS~\cite{belllapadula} and toxic flow~\cite{invariant}) across three instrumented configurations and compare against a non-instrumented baseline using an anti-exfiltration prompt.

-\paragraph{Task.} We consider an agent acting as an assistant with access to a classified filesystem and email capability.